manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 ### EntityCustomLoader
 This is the new kid on the block and is still experimental.
 The code will most likely change a lot in the near future.
 But the base is there.
 This one is even more complex than the Custom Cars.
 It requires more advanced rigging know-how.
-It currently supports an additionnal XML property to control the [***DestructionRadius***](#only-on-loader-for-now) of the vehicle.
-The Loader currently destroys grass, plants, trees, small rocks and small boulders.
+It currently supports additionnal XML properties to control [**destruction/harvesting**](#only-on-loader-for-now) of the vehicle.
+It can destroy and harvest almost anything, all controllable via XML.
 It also kills zombies and other creatures when you drive over them.
 XML Example:
 ```XML